 That’s as mesmerizing.

-Write with me, when you're not strong
+Write with me, when you're not

 And I'll help you plan, create a beginning